 The sum of all discrete spurious spectral components (single-sideband) shall be less than -39 dBc.
-The continuous single-sideband phase noise PSD shall be 3 dB below the curve shown in Figure 2-8.
-The maximum frequency for the curve in Figure 2-8 is one-fourth of the bit rate.
+The continuous single-sideband phase noise PSD shall be 3 dB below the curve shown in Figure 2-5.
+The maximum frequency for the curve in Figure 2-5 is one-fourth of the bit rate.
+For bit rates greater than 4 Mbps, the phase noise PSD shall be less than -103 dBc/Hz between 1 MHz and one-fourth of the bit rate.